(Image: Hopkins, frame from response to String Quartet No 1 by Judith Weir)

 Depot Lewes, Electric Palace Hastings and Ludlow Assembly Rooms offer additonal relaxed or ‘everybody friendly’ screenings.
 (The Barn Dartington may also but this is not confirmed.)
 As noted, these events recognise meditative aspects of the films, commented on by audiences identifying as neurodivergent, and are aimed at people who may for example find conventional cinema conditions stressful for any reason.

 Although these films are conceived as audiovisal works, they have also been enjoyed by people who experienced them only visually.
-People with hearing impairment / who are deaf will be reached through marketing for General screenings.
+People with hearing impairment / who are deaf will be reached through marketing for standard screenings.

 ____________________